zefhemel/matterless/README.md

 Sounds interesting?
 You would be correct.
 You have good judgement.

 ## What is a Matterless application
 A Matterless application consists of declarative _definitions_ written in a _matterless definition_ file.
 One matterless definition file defines one application, although you can import other files via URLs.
 Naturally, matterless definition files use the `.md` file extension.
-You may think: hey, but that’s already used by Markdown!
+You may think: "Hey, but that’s already used by Markdown!"
 Conveniently, Matterless' application format **is** markdown with specific semantics, so that all works out well — and it looks great when rendered on Github (and ultimately it's all about what code looks like on Github).

 In principle, arbitrary Markdown is allowed in a `.md` file and Matterless will accept it.
 Documenting your application this way is encouraged.
 It looks like [literate programming](https://en.wikipedia.org/wiki/Literate_programming) is finally coming to fruition (you’re welcome, Donald).

-However, when you use headers (`#` nested at any level) and the first word of the header starts with a lowercase letter (which is a big no in regular writing anyway, capitalize your headers, people!), Matterless interprets it as a Matterless definition.
+However, when you use headers (`#` nested at any level) _and_ the first word of the header starts with a lowercase letter (which is a big no in regular writing anyway, capitalize your headers, people!), Matterless interprets it as a Matterless definition.

+So.
+This is the point in the README where it is revealed that the README.md file you're reading right now, is in fact a valid and even somewhat useful Mattermost application!
+Try it out with `mls run README.md`!

+I'll wait until you put together your head, which has just been blown.

+## Back to the primitives

 Matterless currently supports the following **core primitive definition types**: